 |Years Coached||Record||Win %||Playoff record||Playoff win %|

 Faye Abbott was a football coach in the National Football League (NFL) from 1928 until 1929, finishing his career with the Dayton Triangles as their head coach.
 Over his two years of coaching his teams compiled a cumulative record of 0-13-0.
-During his career he was the head coach of the Dayton Triangles from 1928 until the 1929 season.
-The Triangles went 0-13-0 during their two seasons with Abbott as head coach.
+He was the head coach of the Dayton Triangles from 1928 until the 1929 season, during which time the Triangles went 0-13-0.
+During his career he was a head coach for two seasons.

 Prior to his professional career, Abbott played college football at Syracuse University.
 Abbott won letters from Syracuse in 1919 and 1920.

 Abbott played nine seasons professionally with the Dayton Triangles (1921-1929) as a versatile player.
 Over the course of his career, he saw time as quarterback, wingback, tailback, fullback, blocking back, punter, kicker, and returner.

 During the last two years of his career, Abbott also served as head coach of the Triangles.
 The team went 0-7 and 0-6 in his two seasons as head coach.
 After the 1929 season, Abbott left football and the Triangles relocated and become the Brooklyn Dodgers.

 |Seasons with a championship win||Seasons with a conference championship|

 - Faye Abbott One of twenty nine coaches to never win a game, but leads that group in the number of games coached.